 Of urban legends

 A picture is worth a thousand words.
 And it reveals just as many secrets.
 For the many times that the Manila Metropolitan Theater has been photographed, painted, and featured, some mysteries remain.
 It’s a constant thread that winds its way through conversations: “Is the MET haunted?”

-“Nabless na ni father (It was already blessed by the priest),” Architect Lico replies lightly.
+“It’s already blessed by the priest,” Architect Lico replies lightly.
 Despite the mythology surrounding the conversation, Juancho Agoncillo, an architecture graduate and MET restoration volunteer, sees the theater’s infamy for paranormal stories in a positive light.
 “I wouldn’t say I don’t believe them per se.
 But if it’s something that gets people talking about it and its history, then I’ll gladly have people keep talking about them.”

 A common theme that has almost always attached itself to the theater’s name, the enigma of Manila Metropolitan Theater endures.
 It comes as no surprise that the tales surrounding it are as complex as its own history.
 Its platform, after all, has witnessed numerous concertos, its walls have saluted the art of Amorsolo—and in a time not so long ago, its stage was graced by some of the country’s finest performers.
 This was the MET’s past: sparkling, musical and grand.
 It’s a past that was documented as one of the greatest cultural heritage the country has ever known.
 And this time, it’s a past that resurfaces for a comeback.

 “The MET is a product of history,” says Architect Lico.
 “As we peel back a layer, we uncover the history behind.
 As the building talks, we listen.”